zodern/meteor-up/README.md

 If you are using windows, make sure you run commands with `mup.cmd <command>` instead of `mup <command>`.
 If it silently fails for a different reason, please create an issue.

+> Error: spawn meteor ENOENT

+This usually happens when meteor is not installed.

 ### Migrating from Meteor Up 0.x

 `mup` is not backward compatible with Meteor Up 0.x. or `mupx`.